-Inside the station, passengers can find an array of shops, boutiques, cafes, and restaurants that offer a range of dining and shopping options.
-If you want a taste of authentic Andalusian food, feel free to join Granada tapas tours where you will learn the history of true Spanish tapas and try the best ones with wine.
+Inside the station, passengers can also find an array of shops, boutiques, cafes, and restaurants that offer a range of dining and shopping options.
+If you want a taste of authentic Andalusian food, feel free to join Granada tapas tours where you can also learn the history of true Spanish tapas and try the best ones with wine.

 The station offers both domestic and international train services from Granada to other Spanish cities, and to European destinations.
 It is well-connected to various Spanish cities, including Madrid, Barcelona, Seville, and Valencia, primarily through the high-speed AVE trains.
 This makes it an important transportation hub for both domestic and international travelers.

-Navigating between the Granada Train Station and the city center is a convenient and well-organized process, and travelers can easily move between these two key points.
+Navigating between the Granada Train Station and the city center is a convenient and well-organized process.
+Thus, travelers can easily move between these two key points.
 There are four ways to get to and fro the Granada station and the city center.

 The Granada Train Station is situated at a manageable distance from the city center, typically a 20 to 25-minute walk.
 It’s a pleasant stroll through Granada’s charming streets, making it an enjoyable way to reach the station.

 Taxis are available at the station’s taxi stand, allowing you to easily reach any destination within the city center or beyond.
 This can also be convenient for those who have luggage.
 The taxi ride is approximately seven minutes and costs around €6.
 Take note that an additional fee is applicable for luggage: €0.51 for every suitcase or bag surpassing the 60 cm limit.